sketchomania/googlekeepclone/README.md

 ### 📌 Priority

-- {note, label}: delete feature
 - Readme
 - deploy
-- {note, label}: update, delete feature
+- {note, label}: update feature
 - search
 - note modal close when clicked outside note modal (behavior)
 - docker integration
+- ✅ Cleanup functions, check if it can be used

 ### Web

-- Cleanup functions, check if it can be used ?
 - { todo }
   - add central asset source
   - check login valid for 1 hour only